neothXT/Snowdrop/README.md

 func getAllPosts() async throws -> [Post]
 ```

-WARNING: For Netty to be able to work with your access token regardless of its structure, make sure your token model conforms to `AccessTokenConvertible` protocol.
+WARNING: For Snowdrop to be able to work with your access token regardless of its structure, make sure your token model conforms to `AccessTokenConvertible` protocol.

 ```Swift
 public protocol AccessTokenConvertible: Codable {